-The Manchester City midfielder believes home advantage makes his country favourites and is determined to impress coach Luiz Felipe Scolari before the tournament next year
+The Manchester City midfielder believes home advantage makes his country the favorite and is determined to impress coach Luiz Felipe Scolari before the tournament next year.

-"I believe Brazil are the major favourites," he told Perform.
+"I believe Brazil are the major favorites," he told Perform.
 "We'll be playing at home with the crowd support.
 It is something we Brazilians haven’t seen in a long time.

-With the World Cup less than a year away, Fernandinho is keen to give national coach Luiz Felipe Scolari plenty to think about as the hosts continue their build-up to the showpiece.
+With the World Cup less than a year away, Fernandinho is keen to give national coach Luiz Felipe Scolari plenty to think about as the home side continues its build-up to the showpiece.

 The Brazilian has been asked to play a deeper role since his move to City, but says he does not mind where he plays.

 "Perhaps Big Phil (Scolari) is watching and if I have the opportunity to play for the Selecao doing this role I would be extremely happy," he continued.
 "I'm working hard each day in every match with that in mind.
 I watched many interviews with Scolari and he said there are still some available spots, and he is watching all players.

 "I honestly believe that I'm doing everything I can to make it happen."